sioel0/lisa/docs/getting-started/building.md

 ## Next steps

-Now that you know how to build LiSA (and optionally import it into an IDE), you can [create a project that directly references LiSA in your workspace](project-dependency.md), or you can immediately start implementing new components directly on LiSA.
+Now that you know how to build LiSA (and optionally import it into an IDE), you can immediately start implementing new components directly on LiSA.